ClarkNarvas/clarknarvas/README.md

-Hi there, I’m Clark Narvas.
-I am a nerdy 17 year old content creator creating wonderful and mad blogs/videos/podcasts about productivity, technology, studying and all things in between. 🌟
+**Hi there, I’m Clark Narvas.** I tell stories through content creation, front-end development and design.

 _______________
+**TRUSTED BY BRANDS AND PEOPLE YOU MAY KNOW: Labour and Co-Operative, Sheffield City Council, PAWLEAN**

 📝 Blogging: Since November 2019, I've blogged over on clarknarvas.com about DeGoogling, improving my life with better habits and getting into a better study routine time for my exams.